danielcodes/danielcodes.github.io/projects.md

 title: Projects
 ---

+### Free Code Camp

+I started the Free Code Camp curriculum back in March.
+Reason was to brush on some Javascript, I mainly focused on attacking the algorithms sections, but soon found myself just wanting to finish everything.

+The projects, I have done so far are:

+* Tribute page
+* Personal Portfolia Webpage
+* Random Quote Machine
+* Local weather
+* Wikipedia viewer
+* Twitch.tv viewer (in the works)

+Links to the codepens can be found on [this page](https://github.com/danielcodes/fcc-projects/tree/master/front-end-dev-projects).

 ### Pipeline Visualizer | <a href="https://bitbucket.org/danielcodes/pipeline_monitor" target="_blank"> <i class="fa fa-bitbucket" ></i> </a>
 Web application that creates a visual of the stages of a process.
 The process chosen was a news aggregator that collected articles from RSS feeds.